tseung94/Google_Capstone_SQL/README.md

 ## Ask
 1. What are some trends in smart device usage?
-2. How could these trenads apply to Bellabeat customers?
+2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

 ## Prepare